'Bewitched' statue in Salem vandalized with red paint

 SALEM, Mass.
-(AP) — In the wiggle of a nose, a man covered the “Bewitched” statue in Salem, Massachusetts with red paint, police said.
+(AP) — In the wiggle of a nose, a man partially covered the “Bewitched” statue in Salem with red paint, police said.

 Witnesses called police at about 5 p.m.
 Monday to report someone spray painting the bronze statue, Capt.
 John Burke said Tuesday.
 The statue depicts actor Elizabeth Montgomery — as lead character Samantha Stephens in the 1960s sitcom — sitting on a broomstick in front of a crescent moon.